earthly/website/blog/_posts/2021-09-22-awk-examples.md

 ### Fun Awk One-Liners

-Before we leave the world of one liners behind, I reached out to my friends to ask when they use Awk day to day.
-Here are some the examples I got back.
+Before we leave the world of one-liners behind, I reached out to my friends to ask when they use Awk day-to-day.
+Here are some of the examples I got back.

 Printing files with a human readable size:
 ``` bash